DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Receivable/Customer-remittance.md

 - Ability to use the following methods to obtain D365 customer account:
     - Customer reference number
     - Invoice number
+    - If D365 customer account can't be found, the functionality will create the line against the Error customer account setup on the method of payment
 - Filter on customer payment journal to view journals created via the periodic task.

 ## Assumptions